 Should I Sign a Release of All Claims Form?

 If you have a pen in hand paused over the signature box on a “release of all claims” form, do not sign it.
 You might end up signing it eventually if you decide that you’d rather have a little bit of money now than a lot of money later.
-Since it costs you nothing to consult with a car accident lawyer in New York to ensure you’re getting a fair offer from the car insurance company, it behooves you to call Douglas and London first.
+Since it costs you nothing to consult with our New York City car accident lawyers to ensure you’re getting a fair offer from the car insurance company, it behooves you to call Douglas and London first.

 What’s Wrong with Signing A Release of All Claims Form?